Using the WHS Development Impact Checklist to inform your development

 2.1 When you have considered these matters it will become clear if there are attributes and features of the WHS that may affect your project, as you start to think about how your development will interact with the WHS.
 This could be as simple as considering if your development will directly change or alter an attribute, such as adding an extension to a mineworkers’ cottage, or if a new dwelling would block views of an engine house.

-The table below is designed to provide a way of noting your answers to question 2 (above).
+The questions below are designed to provide a way of noting your answers to question 2 (above).
 An example is included to give you an idea of what you might look out for and what might be recorded on historic mapping.

 - Site description